parthpranav2/Focura-Record/RECORD.md

 4/5/2025
 shrishti
--will discuss with ayush adn decide the brand color and typography
+-will discuss with ayush and decide the brand color and typography